No 22, December 2025

 DOI: https://doi.org/10.52358/mm.vi22

-Published: 2025-06-11
+Published: 2025-12-16

 Sonia Proust-Androwkha, Edith Gruslin, Normand Roy

 Since the 2000s, the integration of educational technologies in higher education has generated growing interest, reflecting a major transformation in pedagogical practices.
 The Quebec college network, positioned at the interface between secondary education, universities, and the job market, is no exception to this evolution.
-However, a recent synthesis of research specific to this context is lacking.
+However, a recent synthesis of research specific to this context is nonexistant.
 This article presents a scoping review of scientific studies published between 2000 and 2024 on the integration of educational technologies in Quebec’s college sector.
 Following PRISMA guidelines, the analysis combines both quantitative and qualitative approaches.
 Three major themes emerge: the impact of technologies on students, their influence on teaching practices, and the design of digital learning environments.
 The study also highlights emerging issues such as student mental health and teacher well-being.
 It shows that research evolves alongside technological advancements to better understand their effects on teaching and learning.
 By providing an overview of published studies, this review sheds light on research trends related to digital integration in college education and offers perspectives to guide future research in this context.

-Margarita Lopez
+Margarita Lopez Mendez

-This action-research conducted in the Republic of Congo as part of the XXX project, in collaboration with the NGO XXX and the CIRNEF laboratory of the University of Caen, explores the interaction between active and participatory pedagogies (APP) and educational technologies in the Republic of Congo.
-The study, based on the training of 100 teachers and inspectors, aims to determine whether there is an interdependence between the integration of active methods and the use of information and communication technologies for education (ICTE).
+This action-research project conducted in the Republic of Congo as part of the REAL project, in collaboration with the Action Real NGO and the CIRNEF laboratory of the University of Caen, explores the interaction between active and participatory pedagogies (APP) and educational technologies in the Republic of Congo.
+The study, based on the training of 100 teachers and inspectors, aims to determine whether there is interdependence between the integration of active methods and the use of information and communication technologies for education (ICTE).
 This is a first in Congo, where such pedagogical synergy remains unexplored.
 Our results highlight an interdependent relationship between ICTE and APP, whose effect may act either as a barrier or as a lever for pedagogical transformation.
 The catalytic effect of ICTE on active methods is not automatic and requires specific orchestration through integrated training.
 Based on these observations, we propose a training-support model designed to optimize the joint implementation of ICTE and active pedagogies, with the goal of improving educational quality in Congo and other sub-Saharan countries.

 Odile Blanvillain